Restrictions & Precautions due to COVID-19

 - If you have an in-person appointment and develop any of these symptoms – Fever, Cough, Shortness of Breath, Sore Throat, or Flu-Like Symptoms – CALL our healthcare office prior to coming in.
 Our clinical staff will discuss treatment and appointment options over the phone.

 - 1 support person age 18 or older is permitted for patients age 17 and younger, as well as patients who are incapacitated or need continual assistance.
 All other patients may not bring a support person with them to their appointment in order to limit those entering the building.

 - Parents of children receiving care may only bring the child who has the appointment.
 Siblings are not permitted.

 - Everyone entering the building will be screened for symptoms of COVID-19 with a temperature check and screening questions.

 For your safety and the safety of others:

-- We are proactively screening everyone who enters our walk-in clinics for symptoms of COVID-19 through temperature checks and screening questions.
+- We are proactively screening everyone who enters our urgent care centers for symptoms of COVID-19 through temperature checks and screening questions.